 Interference at 2.4 GHz can be a huge problem in many areas and requires careful management

-I've found that most of the most of the problems experienced by people moving to fibre broadband services have been due to interference at 2.4 GHz.
 Despite the increasing availability of devices that work at 5 GHz, many legacy devices still only use 2.4 GHz.
-Interference in the 2.4 GHz WiFi band, particularly in the UK, has become a major issue due to:
+Also, bear in mind that, devices that are not situated close to your router may connect at 2.4 GHz since signals at this frequency travel further.
+Unfortunately, these signals may be more affected by interference.
+Interference in the 2.4 GHz Wi-Fi band, particularly in the UK, has become a major issue due to:

 - the limited number of available channels, and the fact that channels overlap